Discover Newfoundland & Labrador

 Haven Inn Breakfast & dinnerFull Day Itinerary

-Continue to St. Anthony, located on the tip of the Great Northern Peninsula in Newfoundland.
-St. Anthony serves as a main service center for northern Newfoundland and southern Labrador.
+Continue to St. Anthony, located on Newfoundland's tip of the Great Northern Peninsula.
+St. Anthony is the leading service center for northern Newfoundland and southern Labrador.

 This evening, check into your hotel, followed by dinner with your fellow travelers.